4.67 from 15 votes

 Variations and Substitutions

-• To make this recipe gluten-free, you can switch out the flour for gluten-free plain or all-purpose flour!
+• To make this recipe gluten-free, you can switch the flour to gluten-free plain or all-purpose flour!

-• If you want a vegan alternative to this recipe, use plant-based milk and switch the butter for vegan butter or coconut oil.
+• If you want a vegan alternative to this recipe, use plant-based milk and switch the butter to vegan butter or coconut oil.

 • I love using cherries for this recipe, but frozen blueberries or peaches can be delicious alternatives.